wt10p/AI4EO_Land_Cover_Classification/README.md

 # Arctic Sea‐Ice Altimetry Interpolation with GPSat

 ## Background

 To capture sea‐ice and ocean surface features, satellite radar altimetry employs a SAR‐mode radar that emits microwave pulses and measures return time and waveform properties (e.g., pulse peakiness) as the satellite moves along its orbit.
 Delay‐Doppler processing enhances along‐track resolution by combining multiple Doppler‐shifted echoes, enabling retrieval of sea surface height anomaly (SLA) and ice freeboard over leads and floes.
 However, these along‐track measurements remain spatially sparse and non‐uniform, motivating the use of data‐driven interpolation methods.

 On the algorithmic side, we compare two interpolation paradigms: classical cubic‐spline interpolation, which fits smooth polynomials along the track coordinate, and Gaussian‐process regression (GPR), a Bayesian nonparametric approach that models SLA and freeboard as random functions with covariance kernels.
 The GPR implementation (via the GPSat toolkit) leverages localized “expert” subsets along the track to reduce computational cost while providing both predictions and uncertainty estimates.
 By combining these techniques, we can reconstruct continuous profiles of SLA and freeboard, filling measurement gaps and characterizing interpolation uncertainty.

 Sea‐ice radar altimetry provides along‐track measurements of sea surface height anomaly (SLA) and ice freeboard at discrete points along satellite orbits.
 These observations are irregularly spaced and subject to gaps where the satellite does not traverse or where data are flagged as low quality (e.g., leads vs. floes).
 Reliable interpolation is therefore essential to reconstruct continuous SLA and freeboard profiles, quantify uncertainties, and enable detailed mapping of sea‐ice thickness and local ocean dynamics over polar regions.

-Sea‐ice radar altimetry provides along‐track measurements of sea surface height anomaly (SLA) and ice freeboard at discrete points along satellite orbits.
-These observations are irregularly spaced and subject to gaps where the satellite does not traverse or where data are flagged as low quality (e.g., leads vs. floes).
-Reliable interpolation is therefore essential to reconstruct continuous SLA and freeboard profiles, quantify uncertainties, and enable detailed mapping of sea‐ice thickness and local ocean dynamics over polar regions.